-\textbf{Elevation-angle Expansion.} Conventional datasets~\cite{zheng_1652_mm20, lin_dataset_cvpr15, tian_dataset_cvpr17} collect drone or aerial data in a fixed elevation angle, \ie, $45^\circ$, {which does not fully simulate the real-world use cases.} Therefore, we add one new synthetic flying path at another common setting, \ie, a lower elevation angle $30^\circ$.
+\textbf{Elevation-angle Expansion.} Conventional datasets~\cite{zheng_1652_mm20, lin_dataset_cvpr15, tian_dataset_cvpr17} collect drone data in a fixed elevation angle, \ie, $45^\circ$, {which does not fully simulate the real-world cases.} Therefore, we add one new synthetic flying path at another common setting, \ie, a lower elevation angle~$30^\circ$.
 The new flying path poses two new challenges (see~\reftab{fig:dataset}).
-First, drones flying at a $30^\circ$ elevation angle capture scenes that include the target building and more surrounding areas, providing a wider Field of View (FoV).
-At the same time, it introduces disruptions for the center target building during matching.
-Second, there are more occluded cases, which lay over the core areas of the target building.
-It poses challenging to mine the discriminative frames in the video, while it is easier in the same location captured at a $45^\circ$ elevation. {Therefore, the proposed dataset could further evaluate the robustness of the method against more disruptions and occlusions, which is closer to real-world drone usage.}
+First, drones flying at a $30^\circ$ elevation angle capture scenes that include the target location and more surrounding areas, providing a wider Field of View (FoV), thus introducing disruptions for the center target location during matching.
+Second, flight paths at a lower elevation angle lead to more occluded cases, which lay over the core areas of the target location.
+It poses challenges {for mining} the discriminative frames in the video, {whereas it becomes easier when captured at a $45^\circ$ elevation}.
+Therefore, the proposed dataset could further evaluate the robustness of methods against more disruptions and occlusions, which is closer to real-world drone geo-localization usage.